BryanApellanes/Bam.Net.Core/_tools.core/bake/PUBLISH.md

-﻿# Bam.exe
+﻿# bake.exe

-Bam.exe is a tool used to manage BamFramework features and functionality.
-In addition to bam apps, it works with asp.net core razor page applications.
+bake.exe is used to build and test the BamFramework and toolkit.

 ## Windows
 dotnet publish -c Release -r win10-x64 [-o <outputpath>]